How To Buy A Domain Name – Complete Guide

 In this article, you'll see a complete guide with best practices on how to buy a domain name (URL) correctly to create your website

-The very first step of starting a blog or website is to buy a domain name, in this article you’ll see a complete guide to buy a domain name properly.
+The first step of starting a blog or website is to buy a domain name; in this article, you’ll see a complete guide with best practices on how to buy a domain name (URL) correctly.
 The domain name is the unique name of your blog/site.
 For example, Visualmodo.Com is our domain name.
-Whenever you type this domain name on your browser, you will enter our blog.
+You will enter our blog whenever you type this domain name on your browser.

 Complete Guide to Buy a Domain Name

 All domain name records are stored in a centralized database called the registry.
-For a domain name to be recognized, it needs to be added into that database with all related information about it.
+For a domain name to be recognized, it must be added to that database with all related information.

-A domain name registrar is given permission by ICANN to make changes to your domain name’s information in the database on your behalf.
-A domain name registrar also provides easy to use tools to make those changes using your web browser.
-So, let’s take a look at how to easily choose the best domain registrar for your website address.
+ICANN permits a domain name registrar to make changes to your domain name’s information in the database on your behalf.
+A domain name registrar provides easy-to-use tools to make those changes using your web browser.
+So, let’s look at how to choose the best domain registrar for your website address.